Azure/Industrial-IoT/docs/opc-publisher/readme.md

 > NOTE: The Timestamp property is not part of the regular legacy samples messages.
 You must set `--fm=True` for them to be included.

 The timestamp of the message is the time the notification *was received from the OPC UA server*.
-Using the `--mts` command line option other sources for this timestamp can be chosen, e.g., the time of encoding (which is shortly before sending to the data sink), or the `PublishTime` property of the subscription notification received from the server (provided by OPC UA server).
+Using the `--mts` [command line options](./commandline.md) other sources for this timestamp can be chosen, e.g., the time of encoding (which is shortly before sending to the data sink), or the `PublishTime` property of the subscription notification received from the server (provided by OPC UA server).

 > Note that if the `PublishTime` is selected as message timestamp, heartbeat messages will not have a message timestamp as they are generated locally and not as a result of a publish operation.

 ##### Legacy behavior

 We still support a heartbeat behavior that mimics the behavior of heartbeat in 2.8 and below.
 Here the source timestamp of the value will be shifted by the time passed since receiving it.
-This behavior can be enabled by specifying `--hbb=WatchdogLKVWithUpdatedTimestamps` as command line argument during deployment.
+This behavior can be enabled by specifying `--hbb=WatchdogLKVWithUpdatedTimestamps` as [command line argument](./commandline.md) during deployment.

 This behavior only mimics the old behavior.
 In past versions of OPC Publisher the heartbeat option layered on top of the Keep Alive mechanism of the subscription and was similar to `WatchdogLKVWithUpdatedTimestamps`.
 In 2.9 and higher the heartbeat is emitted every heartbeat interval from the last received value until a new value is received following a watchdog pattern.
 Given that the previous mechanism resulted in unexpected behavior, the new mechanism has a simpler and more reliable pattern leading to the desired outcome.
 It is also better because heartbeats are also sent when OPC Publisher is not connected to the server (during intermittent disconnects).